9 Recession-Proof Careers

 7. International Business

 Corporations, consulting firms, nonprofits, and even governments are going after global markets.
 People with international expertise, foreign-language skills, or a willingness to move abroad will be in demand.
+“The global economy is only going to grow,” says John Challenger.
+“U.S. involvement will expand, short and long term.”

-8. Law Enforcement
+8. Law Enforcment

 International terrorism makes daily headlines, and fear of financial insecurity is matched only by concern for our physical safety.
+“Crime doesn’t go down in a recession,” says Shatkin.
+“It may even increase.”

 New uses of technology in services and products like electronic health records mean that this sector will continue to be strong.
+“We have just begun to use the Internet as an entertainment medium in publishing, music, and film,” says Peter Weddle.